mikedzikowski/AzurePolicies/MMA/README.md

 Requirements:
 -Exisiting Key Vault
 -Exisisting Secrets for the log analytics workspace id and workspace key -Exisiting Log Analytics Workspace
 -Powershell script Set-MultiHomeMmaWorkspace.ps1 to be uploaded to a storage account and accessible

 To import the policy using PowerShell:

-New-AzPolicyDefinition -Name 'MMA Multihome' -DisplayName 'MMA Multihome Test' -Policy '.\policy-definition-es-deploy-mma-multihomescript.json
+New-AzPolicyDefinition -Name 'MMA Multihome' -DisplayName 'MMA Multihome' -Policy '.\policy-definition-es-deploy-mma-multihomescript.json

 # REFERENCE